openaddresses/openaddresses/README.md

 ## License

 Code is available under BSD, the data collection (sources/) is public domain.
+See respective LICENSE files in project root for code and under sources/ for the data collection.